- Home

 Hearing the news

-Learning that you may not have long to live is shocking news.
-Even if you are aware that the cancer has spread, hearing that you are dying can be extremely upsetting.
+Learning that you may not have long to live can be a shock – even if you were in some way expecting it.
+You may already know that the cancer has spread, or you may have been feeling unwell, but hearing that you are dying can be extremely upsetting.

 How you might feel

 Some people compare these feelings to waves at the beach.
 The first waves may knock you off your feet, then your footing becomes a little stronger.
+There may also be calm periods between these waves.
 But, at any time, a large wave can suddenly come back and knock you off your feet again.
-The waves of emotions may not hit in any particular order, but people often say that their fears are stronger when it’s quieter at night, and that they rarely share how they’re feeling with others.
+Your emotions may go up and down and may not hit in any particular order.
+People often say their fears are stronger when it’s quieter at night, and that they don’t always share how they’re feeling.

-You may be able to work out your own ways to cope with these feelings.
-Find someone you can talk to, perhaps a family member or friend.
-You could also consider seeking professional help through a palliative care specialist or nurse, general practitioner (GP), counsellor, psychologist, psychiatrist or spiritual adviser.
-Other people nearing the end of life offer a unique perspective, so you may want to consider joining a support group.
+You may decide to talk to a trusted family member or friend.
+Or you could consider seeking professional help through a palliative care specialist or nurse, general practitioner (GP), counsellor, psychologist, psychiatrist or spiritual adviser.
+Other people in a similar situation offer a unique perspective, so you may want to consider joining a support group.

 It’s a hugely shocking thing, but we are all mortal and we all live as if we are not.
 And that’s one of the hardest things I think; we live as if life will go on forever and we’re so shocked when we find out that it doesn’t.